Even A First DUI Offense Can Lead To Harsh Penalties

 Believe it or not, OVI is one of the most common offenses that are committed by everyday people.
 Some of the types of people commonly arrested for OVI are soccer moms, doctors, teachers and even members of law enforcement.
 However, it’s these upstanding citizens and also young adults that are arrested that stand to lose a lot upon a conviction.
-Whether an OVI arrest suspends dad’s driver’s license so he can’t go to work, or if it suspends a college student’s license so she can’t drive to school, or if it puts an OVI conviction on someone’s record, all of these negative ramifications can and do happen, and this is why it’s so important that those that are arrested fight their charges to get them drastically reduced if not dropped altogether.
+Whether an OVI arrest suspends a dad’s driver’s license so he can’t go to work, a college student’s license so she can’t drive to school or if it puts an OVI conviction on someone’s record, all of these negative ramifications can and do happen, and this is why it’s so important that those that are arrested fight their charges to get them drastically reduced if not dropped altogether.

 Serious Consequences For A Serious Offense

 Under §45.119 of the Ohio Revised Code, anyone who is found guilty of operating a vehicle while under the influence of alcohol, a drug of abuse or a combination thereof is guilty of committing a misdemeanor of the first degree.
 The penalties for a first-time drunk driving conviction in Ohio with a standard level of alcohol or controlled substance include: